leofy-io/cadence/README.md

 3. [Configure the contracts & deployment section](https://docs.onflow.org/flow-cli/configuration/) of the initialized flow.json file.
 4. Start the emulator.
 `flow emulator`
-5. Deploy the NonFungibleToken & TopShot contracts to the flow emulator.
+5. Deploy the NonFungibleToken, FungibleToken, MetadataViews & Leofy contracts to the flow emulator.
 `flow project deploy --network=emulator`
 6. Use the Flow CLI to execute transactions against the emulator.
 This transaction creates a new set on the flow emulator called "new set name".
 `flow transactions send ./transactions/LeofyNFT/setup_account.cdc"`